ivano-lab/blog-ivano/_posts/2025-05-22-first-post.md

 layout: post
 author: me
 ---
 Hello, friend...
-This is just the the first post ot this blog!
+This is just the first post ot this blog!